mimecast/robin/doc/case.md

 E/SMTP Cases
 ============
-Cases represent speciffic scenarios that can be configured in JSON and executed as a test for end-to-end testing of MTA servers.
+Cases represent speciffic scenarios that can be configured in JSON and executed as a test for end-to-end testing of MTA & WEB servers.

 Glossary